standard-aaron/clues/README.md

 ### Importance sampling

-The options `python inference.py --times example/example --burnin <LEN_BURNIN>` and `--thin <LEN_THIN>` are used to modulate which MCMC samples (from `Relate/SampleBranchLengths.sh`) to include in the importance sampling estimate.
+Usage: `python inference.py --times example/example --burnin <LEN_BURNIN>` and `--thin <LEN_THIN>`

+Burnin and thinning are used to modulate which MCMC samples (from `Relate/SampleBranchLengths.sh`) to include in the importance sampling estimate.

 ### Ancient samples

 Usage: `python inference.py --times example/example --ancientSamps example/exampleAncientSamps.txt`

 `exampleAncientSamps.txt` is a file listed ancient genotype likelihoods (set likelihoods to 0/-inf if hard-called)

-`timeBins.txt` is a file that denotes epochs (e.g. 0-50 gens before present) during which selection is allowed to differ from 0 during optimization.
-Note that you can set arbitrarily many time bins (e.g., 0,50,100,150...), but the estimator error will increase drastically, and optimization duration will also increase.

 **Note**: you can use ancient samples AND/OR coal times!
 I.e. it is valid to run the HMM on only aDNA samples, if you want.